QR code generator

 Leave a quiet zone

-A clean border around the QR code helps scanning software distinguish the code from surrounding design elements.
+A clean border around the QR code helps scanners separate the pattern from a poster, package, menu, slide, or busy background.

 Choose the right error level

-Higher correction helps when a logo or visual overlay interrupts the pattern.
+Higher correction helps when printing, cropping, damage, or a small logo interrupts part of the pattern.

 Common use cases